-I was not comfortable with the classes in the initial days.
-I had never played on a computer in my life.
-And the subjects were very different than what I had studied until my BSc.
+In the initial days, I was not comfortable with MCA classes.
+I had never touched a computer keyboard in my life.
+The subjects were very different than what I had studied until my BSc.
 It was my first encounter with the computer related subjects.
-We had Fortran programming on a Unix computer, practicals in electronics, and microprocessor subjects, which were a nightmare for me.
+We had Fortran as programming language, practicals in electronics, and microprocessor related subjects, which were a nightmare for me.
 The only subjects I was comfortable were Maths, Statistics, and Economics.

-After some days, the Pastor came to see me in college.
-I went to his home again.
-I met Robin there for the first time.
+After some days, the pastor came to meet me in college again.
+I went to his home again despite my mom’s warning.
+This time, I met Robin there for the first time.
 He shared his personal testimony.
-We both were from the Orthodox/Jacobite background and attended the same church in Baroda in the initial days.
+We both were from the Jacobite background and attended the same church in Baroda.
 I got some encouragement after meeting Robin and hearing his testimony.

 In the first semester, I was having a terrible time with my studies.
-The subjects were too hard for me.
-Nevertheless, I passed the semester miraculously with grace marks.
+The subjects were too difficult for me.
+Nevertheless, I passed the first semester miraculously with grace marks.
 Praise God!

-In the second semester, we had C and Foxpro programming languages.
-It was a nightmare for me to understand the C programming.
-When the teacher gave random tests, I would be struggling to write the syntax.
-I was praying, she wouldn’t come near my desk.
-I decided to attend the Aptech Computer class at Manjalpur, to improve my programming/computer skills.
-When I thought, I would fail in the second sem, I managed to pass all the exams.
+In the second semester, we had C and Foxpro as programming languages.
+It was a nightmare for me to understand the C programming syntax.
+When the teacher took tests, I would be struggling to write the syntax.
+I prayed silently she should not come near my desk.
+It was a humiliating experience.
+I decided to attend the Aptech computer class at Manjalpur, to improve my programming skills.
+When I thought, I would fail in the second semester, I managed to pass all exams.
 Praise God:)

 In my spiritual life, I was playing hide and seek, meeting the Pastor, and attending his Home Church – Sharon Fellowship Church, opposite the Methodist Church.
-On Sundays, under the pretext of attending the Aptech computer class, I attended his Home Church service, at Fatehgunj.
-It was very different from the Orthodox/Jacobite/Catholic service.
-There was a greater emphasis on preaching the Word after a brief Praise and Worship with clapping of hands and speaking in tongues.
+On Sundays, under the pretext of attending the Aptech computer class, I attended his Home Church at Fatehgunj.
+It was very different from the Jacobite or Catholic church service I had attended.
+Unlike the Jacobite churches, there was a greater emphasis on the Word of God after Praise and Worship – which was always accompanied with loud clapping of hands and speaking in tongues.

-The Pastor’s home had wonderful spiritual books.
-My eyes fell on the book “Good Morning Holy Spirit, by Benny Hinn”, and “I believe in Miracles by Kathryn Kuhlman”.
+The Pastor’s home had a good collection of spiritual books.
+As I gazed randomly, my eyes fell on the book “Good Morning Holy Spirit” by Benny Hinn, and “I believe in Miracles” by Kathryn Kuhlman.
 Until that time, I didn’t know Benny Hinn or Kathryn Kuhlman.
-I asked him whether I can borrow the books to read and he willingly agreed.
+I asked him whether I could borrow those books to read and he willingly agreed.

 In my childlike humility, I followed the steps mentioned in the book, for repentance.
 I remember the day, 21-Aug-1998, Friday, when I took baptism.
-I rode on my cycle to the Pastor’s home, with some clothes in the bag.
-I parked my cycle and from there we went by car to a riverside.
+I rode on my cycle to the pastor’s home, with some clothes in a bag.
+I parked my cycle and from there we went by a car to a riverside.
 There was a Hindu temple on the river bank.
 The water was not clean.
-I expected the same experience that Jesus experienced when He got baptized by John the Baptist – the Holy Spirit came upon Jesus, and a voice came from Heaven, “He’s my beloved Son.”
+I expected the same experience that Jesus experienced when He was baptized by John, His cousin – the Holy Spirit came upon Jesus, and a voice came from Heaven, “He’s my beloved Son.”
 I was hoping all my weakness in the flesh will die.
 But nothing of that sort happened.
 I didn’t experience any supernatural infilling of the Holy Spirit.
 Nevertheless, it was an important and a bold step I took, purely out of my love for God without any one’s compulsion.
 In those days, there were attacks against the Churches in Gujarat by the Hindu fanatics.
 The pastor appreciated my boldness to take baptism at such a time.

-One day my parents found spiritual books inside my studying table.
-I received a sharp rebuke that day.
-Nevertheless, whenever I got chance, I attended the Home Church or met the Pastor secretly.
+One day my parents found out the spiritual books that I had got from the pastor.
+I received a sharp rebuke.
+That did not deter me.
+Whenever I got chance, I attended the pentecostal church or met the pastor.

-In the fourth semester, I attended the Boston Tuition Center at Fatehgunj for improving my Oracle/SQL knowledge.
-The tuition was even closer to the Pastor’s home.
+In the fourth semester, I attended the Boston Tuition Center at Fatehgunj to improve my Oracle/SQL knowledge.
+The tuition was even closer to the pastor’s home.
 But in my heart, I was not comfortable telling lies to my parents.
 There was a spiritual war within me.

-One day, in the Pastor’s house, I read a book from Oral Roberts sharing his own testimony, why he left the Pentecostal Church.
+One day, in the pastor’s home, I read a book from Oral Roberts sharing his personal testimony, why he left the Pentecostal church.
 I felt that message was for me.
 From that time onwards, I decided to stop playing hide and seek.
 And slowly from the sixth semester onwards, I ceased meeting the pastor or attending his Home Church.

 Although this brought peace at home, my spiritual growth stunted.